Chyrstyn Fentroy

 Chyrstyn Mariah Fentroy is an American ballet dancer.
-She currently dances as a principal with the Boston Ballet and is a former principal dancer at Dance Theatre of Harlem.
+She currently dances as a principal dancer with the Royal Swedish Ballet.
+She was previously a principal dancer with the Boston Ballet and the Dance Theatre of Harlem.
 When Fentroy joined Boston Ballet in 2017, she was the first African-American female dancer to join the company in a decade.

 Early life

 Fentroy grew up in Los Angeles, California.
 Both of her parents had been professional dancers; her father coached a dance team in hip-hop and jazz, while her mother, Ruth Fentroy, trained in classical ballet.
 Her mother is white and her father is black.
 She began her ballet training under her mother at the Peninsula School of Performance Arts in Palos Verdes, California.

 When Fentroy was 17 years old, she moved to New York City and trained as a scholarship student at the Joffrey Ballet.
 As a student, she gained touring experience with the Joffrey Ballet Concert Group.

 During her time with the Joffrey Ballet, Fentroy competed in the Youth America Grand Prix finals (2010), as well as the Beijing International Ballet and Choreography Competition (2011).